-There’s so much more to the Goldie than skyscrapers and theme parks, as these five budget-friendly experiences reveal
+There’s so much more to the GC than skyscrapers and theme parks, as these five budget-friendly experiences reveal.

 Head to the beach